MufaddalR/Footfall_Prediction/README.md

 # Footfall_Prediction
 Thesis on footfall prediction methods

-This requires an additional file to be downloaded from https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/b2ak-trbp
+To run the code an additional file is required, it can be downloaded using below link https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/b2ak-trbp

 This file will be placed in same folder.